RippeLab/NSSQ/README.md

 # NSSQ
-Nuclear Spot Segmentation and Quantification
+Spot segmentation and quantification on fluorescence microscopy images